Services for NGOs

 Power of attorney.
 Members may vote in person or by proxy.

 Process.
-Voting takes place by a show of hands.
+Voting takes place by a show of hands or through an electronic voting process.
 Upon request of at least [one-fifth] of the Members, voting may take place by secret ballot.

 Majority of votes.
 All decisions shall require a simple majority of all votes expressed (including votes by proxy), insofar as the present Statutes do not provide for a different majority.

 Decisions by circular letter.
-Proposals to which all Members have adhered in writing are equivalent to decisions taken by the General Assembly, in accordance with article 66 para.
+Proposals to which all Members have adhered in writing (including by e-mails) are equivalent to decisions taken by the General Assembly, in accordance with article 66 para.
 2 CC.

 Conflict of interest.
 In accordance with article 68 CC, a Member may not vote for decisions relating to a matter or a legal proceeding regarding the Association where he or she, his or her spouse, parents or relatives in direct line are a party to the matter.